Music Department Resources

 COOPER MUSIC CENTER BUILDING

 Practice Rooms - The lowest floor of our building is second home to students who need to practice.
 Our rooms are built with Wenger materials which minimizes the noise between practice rooms.
-Each practice room is equipped with a piano.
+Each practice room is equipped with a piano -- and an exhaust fan.

 The Music Computer Lab – Unlike any other computer lab on campus, our lab has computers and attached electronic piano keyboards.
 All the computers are loaded with software for composing and arranging music.
-You can always use the lab to check your email, surf the net or to write a paper.
+Music majors also use the lab to check your email, surf the net or to write a paper.

 The Piano Lab – Our piano classes are taught using the electronic pianos in our piano lab.
 The teacher can hear you and you can hear the teacher—but everyone else has no idea what you sound like.

-Cooper Music Center Classrooms – naturally we have classrooms but these rooms also double as rehearsal space in the evenings and sectional space during choir rehearsals.
+Cooper Music Center Classrooms – our classrooms double as rehearsal space in the evenings and sectional space during choir and band rehearsals.
 Students can schedule a room through the Building Coordinator.

 The Cooper Parlor – The Cooper Parlor is a great spot for after recital receptions and some small group activities.
 It is furnished with the antique piano, tables and couches of our benfactor, Mrs. Gladys Cooper.

-The Music Library – Ryan Library has extensive music research resources.
-In Cooper Music Center, room 125 stores the Music Department's sheet music library, with over 4,000 titles in choral, instrumental, vocal, piano, and piano pedagogy.
+The Music Library – In Cooper Music Center, room 125 stores the Music Department's sheet music library, with over 4,000 titles in choral, instrumental, vocal, piano, and piano pedagogy.
 This sheet music is available for use by our ensembles and by individual students.
 See the Music Department Assistant for details.

 Lockers – We have lockers for books, small instruments and larger instruments.
-The only cost to you is a $5.00 deposit for the lock that we provide for your locker.
+The only cost to you is a $5.00 deposit for the lock which the music department provides for your locker.
 Some instruments are available for check out as well.

-Music Department Office – We try to take care of your in the Cooper Music Center .
-If you need an iDock, a band aid, a three-hole punch or a place to boil some water, the Music Office is the place to go.
+Music Department Office – Need an iDock, a band aid, a three-hole punch?
+The front office adjacent to the main lobby is the place to go.

-Ryan Library – Our university library has tons of music related materials from scores to periodicals to information about citing music sources.
+Ryan Library – This is your main music research location.
+Our university library has tons of music related materials from scores to periodicals to information about citing music sources.
 Click here to explore our available resources.

 Crill Performance Hall – Music students have many opportunities to rehearse and practice in our performance hall – an acoustically excellent performance facility.